Max Verstappen crowned world champion in bizarre end to Japanese Grand Prix

 Verstappen was told afterwards that he had won the world title, but the Dutchman appeared confused and asked: “Are you sure?”

-It later transpired that full points had been awarded for the race, which was cut short due to rain, wet conditions and a lengthy red flag stoppage.
+It later transpired that full points had been awarded for the race, which was cut to just 28 laps due to rain, wet conditions and a lengthy red flag stoppage.

-Verstappen knew he would win his second championship with four races to spare if he won the race and Leclerc did not finish at least second.
+Verstappen knew he would win his second championship with four races to spare if he won the race and Leclerc did not finish at least second, but only if full points were awarded.

-The way the 25-year-old’s title was confirmed stood at odds with the nature of his dominant performances this season.
+However, with Verstappen crossing the chequered flag it meant the Red Bull driver received the full 25 points for the win and giving him an unassailable lead in the standings with four races remaining this season.

+The way the 25-year-old’s title was confirmed stood at odds with the nature of his dominant performances this year.
 Verstappen has won 12 of the 18 races held so far this season, producing a series of masterful drives in an all-conquering Red Bull car - as illustrated by his win at Suzuka where he put over 25 seconds between himself and Leclerc in the wet.

-Following the uncertainty of last season’s title, where Verstappen beat Lewis Hamilton at the Abu Dhabi Grand Prix after an error from race director Michael Masi, there was no doubt of the Dutchman’s class this campaign.
+And following the uncertainty of last season’s maiden championship, where Verstappen beat Lewis Hamilton at the Abu Dhabi Grand Prix after an error from race director Michael Masi, there can be no doubt of the Dutchman’s title this campaign.

 “It’s crazy, very mixed emotions,” Verstappen said afterwards.
 “Winning the race and winning the Championship, what a year we’ve had so far.
 Something I could never imagine happening after last year fighting to the end, but we’ve had such a good car.